-Kyoto was the capital city for over 1,000 years.
+Kyoto was the capital city of Japan for over 1,000 years.
 It still remains the most culturally important city in Japan.
 Whilst walking down back streets and narrow alleys, it is not uncommon to see men and women wearing Kimonos – almost like stepping back in time into a Japan of yesteryear.
-So, we decided, while in Kyoto, wear a Kimono!
+We decided while in Kyoto to wear a Kimono!
 So we did!

-The city houses about 1,700 Buddhist temples and 300 Shinto shrines, as well as palaces, castles, canals and beautiful gardens.
+The city is home to about 1,700 Buddhist temples and 300 Shinto shrines, as well as palaces, castles, canals and beautiful gardens.
 Historic buildings are nestled between modern architecture and on occasion you will stumble upon locations used for famous movie scenes.
-There is no shortage in top class restaurants, shopping and a number of amusing and cultural shows.
+There is no shortage in top class restaurants, shopping options and a number of amusing and cultural shows.

 No visit to Japan is complete without seeing Kyoto and in this post, we have compiled a comprehensive travel guide that will take you to the best sights to visit and how to get there!

-Here is a quick guide of the different types of transportation used for this guide to Kyoto.
+Here is a quick guide to the different types of transportation that we used while in Kyoto.

 Transportation in Kyoto: